While struggling as a professional singer and actress AND single mother of two boys, there was one thing I feared becoming: A statistic.

 Never would I have imagined my life taking such a dramatic turn.
 All I can say is that I am grateful for that fateful day at the thrift store.
 The breakdown brought me closer towards my purpose.

-I live in Miami, FL with my two children and I am a proud 10X Ambassador to Grant Cardone.
-I also have a new book coming out soon "The Holistic Entrepreneur-A Self Care Guide."
+I'm excited to announce that I have a book coming out soon "The Holistic Entrepreneur-A Self Care Guide."

 Yours in Greatness,